-In relation to RR 4-11, on April 6, 2015, several local banks and branches of foreign banks, including the Bank, filed a Petition for Declaratory Relief (with urgent application for the issuance of a Temporary Restraining Order and/or a Writ of Preliminary Injunction) with the Makati Regional Trial Court (RTC).
+On April 6, 2015, several local banks and branches of foreign banks, including the Bank, filed a Petition for Declaratory Relief (with urgent application for the issuance of a Temporary Restraining Order and/or a Writ of Preliminary Injunction) with the Makati Regional Trial Court (RTC).

 On April 27, 2015, the Makati RTC granted the application for a Writ of Preliminary Injunction and issued an Order stopping the BIR from enforcing, carrying-out, and implementing RR 4-11.
 The BIR moved for the reconsideration, but the same was denied.
-The case is now undergoing pre-trial conference which will eventually lead to trial stage proper.
-Pending these incidents, however, the court issued injunction against the BIR stays.
-Pre-trial conference was concluded in 2017, with Makati RTC directing the submission of legal memorandum.
-Both plaintiff and defendant complied with the court's directive.
-With the submission of the legal memoranda, Makati RTC has considered the case submitted for decision.